nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be within the index boundaries of the guest list**. ie. If there are 10 guests, INDEX accepts values from 1 to 10.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd guest in the address book.
+* `list` followed by `delete 2` deletes the 2nd guest in the guest list.
 * `find yu` followed by `delete 2` deletes the 2nd guest in the results of the `find` command.

 ### Editing a guest : `edit`

-Edits an existing guest in the address book.
+Edits an existing guest in the currently displayed guest list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`